izivkov/gshock-api-esp32/README.md

 ## Requirements

-- `ESP32-C6-Touch-LCD-1.47` micro controller with a touch-enabled display.
+- `ESP32-C6-Touch-LCD-1.47` micro controller with a touch-enabled display or a `Super Mini ESP32-E6` micro controller.
 - MicroPython firmware
 - `mpremote` for file transfer
+- USB C cable to connect the device to your computer

 ***